 In our quest for a healthier life, we often read food labels, shop for organic produce, and opt for whole grains or sourdough than than processed or GMO options.
 However, hiding in our kitchens are seemingly harmless so- called healthy oils that can undermine our health and affect our diet and fitness goals.
-Seed oils, trans fats, and margarine are often marketed with labels like Heart-Healthy, Cholesterol-Free, Natural or Pure, Non-GMO, Organic.
+Marketers often label seed oils, trans fats, and margarine as Heart-Healthy, Cholesterol-Free, Natural or Pure, Non-GMO, and Organic.
 Despite their advertising, these staples can often lead lead to many health conditions like chronic inflammation to heart disease, brain fog, achy joints, sleepless nights and obesity.

 These common staples in every grocery store have label copy like Heart-Healthy, Cholesterol-Free, Natural or Pure, Non-GMO, Organic.
-They are often marketed as healthier alternatives yet can lead to many health conditions like chronic inflammation to heart disease, brain fog, achy joints, sleepless nights and obesity.
+Marketers often promote them as healthier alternatives, yet they can contribute to health conditions like chronic inflammation, heart disease, brain fog, achy joints, sleepless nights, and obesity.

 Understanding the hidden dangers of these ingredients is crucial for making informed dietary choices that support long-term well-being.